dcm0/ovos-PHAL-plugin-camera/README.md

 # Camera Plugin for OVOS PHAL

 This plugin allows users to interact with cameras using OpenCV or libcamera, take snapshots, and serve video streams over HTTP.
-It also provides methods for handling camera operations via message bus events.
+It also provides comprehensive message bus integration for camera control, settings management, and AI camera support (IMX500).

 ## Features

-- Detect and use compatible camera systems (libcamera on Raspberry Pi or OpenCV on other systems).
+- **Camera Detection**: Automatically detect and use compatible camera systems (libcamera on Raspberry Pi or OpenCV on other systems)
-- Open and close the camera dynamically.
+- **Dynamic Control**: Open and close the camera dynamically via bus messages
+- **Error Recovery**: Restart or reset camera to recover from errors or hung states
-- Capture frames and save them to a file or return them as base64-encoded strings.
+- **Image Capture**: Capture frames and save them to a file or return as base64-encoded strings
-- Serve video streams as an MJPEG feed over HTTP.
+- **MJPEG Streaming**: Serve video streams as an MJPEG feed over HTTP
+- **Settings Management**: Configure resolution, FPS, quality, and more at runtime
+- **AI Camera Support**: Full support for Raspberry Pi AI Camera (IMX500)
+  - Load and manage AI models (.rpk format)
+  - Enable/disable on-sensor inference
+  - Real-time inference event streaming
+  - Object detection, classification, pose estimation, and more
+- **Comprehensive Bus API**: Control all features via OVOS message bus

+---

+## Quick Links

+- **[Complete Bus Protocol Documentation](CAMERAPROTOCOL.md)** - Comprehensive API reference for building control panels and integrations
+- **[Example Scripts](examples/)** - Ready-to-use examples for camera control, settings, and AI features
+- **[HiveMind Integration](#hivemind-support)** - Use with HiveMind satellites

 ---